 Companies can limit liability through product labels

 Suffocation warnings on bags included with retail products are an easy way to limit liability.

-It is smart for every company whose products are sold online to use bags with suffocation warnings.
 Even if a company is based in a state that does not require poly bag warnings, the company may likely sell to someone in a state that requires the warnings.

 Limiting liability this way can help keep a retailer out of court.